CiscoDevNet/terraform-provider-mso/website/docs/r/service_device_cluster.html.markdown

   * `pod_aware_redirection` - (Optional) Indicates if pod-aware redirection is enabled.
 Defaults to false.
   * `resilient_hashing` - (Optional) Indicates if resilient hashing is enabled.
 Defaults to false.
   * `tag_based_sorting` - (Optional) Indicates if tag-based sorting is enabled.
 Defaults to false.
   * `min_threshold` - (Optional) The minimum threshold value for redirect.
 Valid range: 0-100.
-Defaults to 0.
   * `max_threshold` - (Optional) The maximum threshold value for redirect.
 Valid range: 0-100.
-Defaults to 0.
   * `threshold_down_action` - (Optional) The action to take when the threshold is down.
 Allowed values are permit, deny, bypass.
+Defaults to deny.

 ## Attribute Reference ##